sergiobayona/easy_talk/README.md

 end
 ```

-Calling `User.json_schema` will return the JSON Schema for the User class:
+Calling `User.json_schema` will return the Ruby representation of the JSON Schema for the User class:

 ```ruby
 {